SteelingCow437/Space-Tech-Mod/README.md

 for issues, not for suggestions.
 If you want something, make a pull request, or make it a really good suggestion.

 "When will X be done?"
-IDK.
-I work at my own pace.
-I have school, a job, and a life to live, and all of those come first.
+It won't :)

-"I hate you and this mod is stupid!"
-Then don't download it.
+"But Stellaris exists!"
+This is better.

 "How do I make X?"
 Use the mod Just Enough Items / JEI / whatever it's called now.
 If it's not in there, chances are you either have to find it or it's made at a special